Information for prospective students

 Paper 1: Languages

 As you'll be aware, you have to take a scriptural language paper in your first year, in addition to four other papers.
-Please email the Director of Studies, Dr Jeremy Morris (firstname.lastname@example.org), when you are ready to start thinking about your language choice.
+Please email the Director of Studies, Dr Stephen Cherry (firstname.lastname@example.org), when you are ready to start thinking about your language choice.
 Once you have decided which language you wish to take, it would really help if you culd get hold of the relevant text book, and begin to work through it systematically.
 The further you get before you arrive, the easier you will find it when you're here.

 Hebrew (Paper A1a)